-- 42 (C) (1) The primary processing of coffee shall be carried out at a pulping station or by a grower's co-operative society or other association of growers under a pulping station licence. - (2) The pulping station license may include authority to undertake hulling of own parchment or buni. - (3) The huller shall be registered with the county government and such registration information shared with the Board.
+- of coffee 42C (1) The primary processing of coffee shall be carried out at a pulping station or by a grower's co-operative society or other association of growers under a pulping station licence. - (2) The pulping station licence may include authority to undertake hulling of own parchment or buni. - (3) The huller shall be registered with the county government and such registration information shared with the Board.